LinuxForHealth/health-patterns/clinical-ingestion/utilities/README.md

 To assist with the Clinical Ingestion Flow configuration, a Python script (utilities/setupClinicalIngestionFlow.py) will automate the steps necessary to use the Clinical Ingestion Flow.
 The script will

 1. Load the Clinical Ingestion Flow processor group onto the Nifi canvas
+1. Load the Enrichment Flow processor group onto the Nifi canvas
 1. Set the missing passwords in the parameter contexts described above
 1. Enable the controller services described above